Jammicus/Miscellaneous/Book_Summaries/The Art of Unit Testing - Robert C. Martin, Michael Feathers.md

 * Isolation frameworks are a reusable library that can create and configure fake objects at runtime
 * Objects they create are referred to as dynamic stubs and dynamic mocks
+* Definiton: An isolation framework is a set of programmable apis that make creating fake objects much sipler, faster, and shorter than hand-coding them